Department of Economics

 1

-ECO 2023 is also used to satisfy Core requirement in Social and Behavioral Sciences.
+ECO 2023 may also be used to satisfy Core requirement in Social and Behavioral Sciences.

 2

-Semester credit hours for ECO 2013 and ECO 2023 count towards the Major requirement.
+Semester credit hours for ECO 2013 and ECO 2023 count toward the Major requirement.

 3